esyede/rakit/packages/docs/data/arrays.md

 ### Arr::set()

-This method is used to set a value in an array using "dot" notation:
+Sets a value in an array using "dot" notation:

 ```php
 $array = ['products' => ['desk' => ['price' => 100]]];